The Awakening (2011 film)

-The Awakening is a 2011 British supernatural drama film directed by Nick Murphy and written by Stephen Volk and Murphy.
-The film stars Rebecca Hall as a writer and ghost hunter who investigates the haunting of a boys' boarding school in post-World War I England.
-The ensemble cast includes Dominic West, Isaac Hempstead-Wright and Imelda Staunton.
+The Awakening is a 2011 British supernatural drama film directed by Nick Murphy (in his feature directorial debut) and written by Stephen Volk and Murphy.
+It stars Rebecca Hall as a writer and paranormal investigator who is invited to a boys' boarding school in post-World War I England to examine reports of a ghost and the recent death of a student.